 Emphysema is a chronic lung disease that damages the air sacs in the lungs and reduces the ability to breathe.
 The damage makes it hard for oxygen to get into the bloodstream.
 People who have emphysema often feel out of breath, especially when they are doing something that takes a lot of physical effort.
 They may also experience a chronic cough.
-Emphysema is part of what's known as chronic obstructive pulmonary disease (COPD).
+Emphysema is part of what's known as a chronic obstructive pulmonary disease (COPD).

 Emphysema causes happen when the walls between small air sacs in the lungs break down, allowing those sacs to collapse.
 This loss of air space reduces the amount of oxygen moved from the trachea into the bloodstream.
 Instead, what little oxygen one is able to get ends up being exhaled.
 Over time, the air spaces in the lungs get bigger and bigger, and fewer oxygen molecules can be transferred into the blood.
 The body gets less and less oxygen than it needs in order to function properly.
 The loss of alveoli causes emphysema.